-% of payroll Total normal cost as at December 31, 2015: 11.3% Impact of changes in demographics: 0.2% Impact due to removal of minimum liability provision (0.7%) Total normal cost as at December 31, 2016: 10.8% of 1% decrease in the discount rate on the funding policy actuarial liabilities.
+% of payroll Total normal cost as at December 31, 2016: 10.8 Impact of changes in demographics: - Total normal cost as at December 31, 2017: 10.8 of 1% decrease in the discount rate on the funding policy actuarial liabilities.
 With the exception of the discount rate, all other assumptions and methods used for this valuation were maintained.

-Sensitivity Analysis on the Funding Policy Basis
+Sensitivity Analysis on the Funding Policy Valuation Basis